HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/adminuiidp.md

 ## Admin UI external IdP login

+!!!note
+    Take note that setting `AdminUIOIDCLogin` configuration to `false` will result into Admin UI not displaying all IdP logins.

 Once configured, the Admin UI login should look like the following example image.
 In the example image, *Keycloak* is used as the external IdP.

 ![external IdP for Admin UI login](../../assets/images/AdminUiLoginExternalIdP.png)